ubc/canvas-data-2/README.md

 ## Preparing the database

+Deploying this application will create:

+- An Aurora Postgres cluster
-Deploying this application will create an AWS Aurora Postgres cluster.
-A database user credential is also created and stored in AWS Secrets Manager.
-In order for the application to use that credential to connect to the database, a Postgresql user must be created and granted appropriate privileges.
+- A database user credential in AWS Secrets Manager.

+In order for the application to use that credential to connect to the database, a database user must be created and granted appropriate privileges.
 A helper script is included that will take care of this setup.
-After deploying the SAM app, run this script:
+After deploying the SAM app, run this script.
+You must have valid AWS credentials before running the script.

 ```
 ./prepare_aurora_db.py --stack-name <stack name returned by the SAM deployment>
 ```